claesgill/azure_ml_workshop/README.md

 * Deployment, including versioning, scaling, provisioning, and access control

 ### Creating a pipeline
-In this task, you'll create a pipeline to train and register a model.
+> :information_source: In this task, you'll create a pipeline to train and register a model using a notebook.

-What we want to achieve in this is .... *TODO*

 1. In [Azure ML studio](https://ml.azure.com/), navigate to the **Compute** page and on the **Compute instances** tab, verify that your compute instance is running.
 2. When the compute instance is running, click the *Jupyter* link to open the Jupyter home page in a new browser tab.